pawelbura/watchdog_mqtt_telegram/README.md

 ```
 docker run --name watchdogB -e WATCHDOG_NAME=watchdogB -e WATCH_QUE=watchdog/watchdogA -e HEARTBEAT_QUE=watchdog/watchdogB -d --restart on-failure:5 -e MQTT_ADDR="mqtt.eclipseprojects.io" -e TELEGRAM_TOKEN="...paste_your_token..." -e TELEGRAM_CHAT_ID="...paste_chat_id..." watchdog
 ```
+and now you have 2 watchdogs watching each other (doesn't make much sens, but you can run it on different machines and get alert whenever one is down)

 ### configuration
 watchdog uses configuration in environment variables: